Value-added tax (VAT)

 The Real Property Transfer Tax is assessed at a basic rate of 3% on any transfer of ownership of real estate.

-Stamp taxes have been abolished in the Dominican Republic.
+There are no stamp taxes in the Dominican Republic.

 In addition to the social security contributions (see below), a 1% contribution from the payroll amount shall be made to the Governmental Training Institution (INFOTEP) on a monthly basis.
 This is paid solely by the employer (not subject to withholding).
 In addition, a 0.5% contribution shall be paid to INFOTEP, and the employer shall withhold said 0.5% contribution from employees’ bonus (not salary).